BonsaiDen/JavaScript-Garden/doc/typeof.md

 design flaw of JavaScript, as it is near of being **completely broken**.

-Although `instanceof` still has its limited uses, `typeof` really has only one practical use case, which **not happens** to be checking the type of an object.
+Although `instanceof` still has its limited uses, `typeof` really has only one practical use case, which does **not** happen to be checking the type of an object.

 > **Note:** While `typeof` can also be called with a function like syntax
 > i.e. `typeof(obj)`, this is not a function call.
 The two parenthesis will